fuzzylogicxx/fuzzylogic/posts/does-copy-to-clipboard-require-an-input-element.md

 draft: true

 ---
-Received a design with a “Copy code to clipboard” component.
-The code is in what appears to be a text `input`.
-The engineer gets in touch wondering how to build it, probably because they see that it should look like an input, but they know that it’s not actually part of a form or necessarily an input at all, therefore they don’t know which component to use.
+At work, we in the Design System team recently received an enquiry regarding a “Copy referral code to clipboard” component.
+In the design, the referral code is displayed inside what appears to be a text input.
+The engineer asked which existing component, if any, should be used to build it.
+I imagine this question arose from their noting that it should _look like_ an input but that technically it’s not actually part of a “create” or “update” form, nor would it really be an `input` in any other behavioural sense.

 I instinctively question it too, asking for confirmation that:

 * bob
 * sue